SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_hardening_guide.md

 To make the changes take effect, you then need to run the *ConfigureIIS.bat* script as Administrator located in the `C:\Skyline DataMiner\Tools` folder.

 > [!NOTE]
-> Annotations and the legacy Reports and Dashboards modules are disabled by default as from DataMiner versions 10.4.0/10.4.1.
+> The legacy Annotations and Reports and Dashboards modules are disabled by default as from DataMiner versions 10.4.0/10.4.1.

 ## Configure the firewall